Brickell Bayview Center

 Brickell Bayview Center, also known as the Brickell City Tower, is a skyscraper in the Brickell financial district of Miami, Florida, USA, at 80 SW 8th Street.
 The building is about 330 ft with 30 floors and was designed in 1984 by South Miami architectural firm, Hatcher, Zeigler, Gunn and Associates for the Japanese Development Corporation, originally as the World Trade Center Miami Tower.
 Completed in 1986, the floor-to-ceiling glass facade building once stood alone on the western side of Brickell, which at the time was home to mostly office towers and older low-rise residential buildings.
-After two residential high-rise building booms, the first in the 2000s, concurrent with the 2000s real estate bubble, and the second in the 2010s, the building was virtually surrounded by taller buildings.
+After two residential high-rise building booms, the first in the 2000s, concurrent with the 2000s real estate bubble, and the second in the mid 2010s and early 2020s, the building was virtually surrounded by taller buildings.
 Solitair Brickell required demolishing a parking ramp to the base of the building to the northeast, Brickell Heights was built directly adjacent to the east, and Nine at Mary Brickell Village was built directly to the south of the building.
 To the west, even West Brickell saw significant mid-rise development in the 2010s, such as the West Brickell View low income senior housing two blocks to the west.
+In 2023, another building, the Brickell Gateway Tower, was proposed between it and Solitair.

 It is adjacent to the Brickell Metrorail and Metromover station.
 The building is also known as the Chase Building, naming rights for anchor tenant Chase Bank, which has a branch on the ground floor.
-It was once one of the tallest buildings in Miami, but by 2017 wouldn't even be in the top 100.
+It was once one of the tallest buildings in Miami until the mid 2000s, but by 2023 wouldn't even be in the top 150.

 The 285,595 sqft building was sold in 2013 for US$70 million.
 The building was sold again in October 2018 for $117.25 million to the real estate arm of New York Life Insurance Company.